 Women Keeping Peace: a Gendered Perspective on Countering Violent Extremism

-What do you see as the root causes of extremism in Afghanistan?
+What roles do you see the youth of Afghanistan playing in the country’s development?